Instructional Practices

 Strategy 2: Vary How Groups Are Selected

 It is common to think about students in terms of levels, but there are many ways to differentiate math instruction and consider how to construct a small group.
 Consider creating a group with diverse abilities—an especially powerful way to introduce students to different perspectives.
 Be sure to seek tasks with a low floor and high ceiling so that all students can find an entry point and participate in the discussion.
-(For more about low floors, high ceilings, and wide walls, see the work of Mitchel Resnick, who in turn credits Sherry Turkle and Seymour Papert.)
+(For more about low floors, high ceilings, and wide walls, see the work of Mitchel Resnick, who in turn credits Seymour Papert and others.)
 You could also consider groups that share a common interest.
 For instance, if some of your students love soccer, develop a problem around soccer and then lead a small-group learning session where those students work on it collaboratively.

 Strategy 3: Choose the Right Tasks